Alan Anderson (British public servant): Member of Parliament and Second World War

 In 1935, Anderson ran for public office as a Conservative candidate to represent the City of London as a Member of Parliament (MP).
 He was first elected at a by-election in June 1935 and was re-elected in that year's general election in November.
 He resigned in 1940 and focused his efforts on helping his country through World War II.
 The British Ministry of Food had established a Cereals Control Board following the Munich Crisis in 1938 and placed Anderson to serve as its chairman.
 In August 1941, he became the Controller of Railways and the chairman of the Railway Executive.
 He served as Honorary Colonel of a Territorial Army unit of the Gloucestershire Regiment for a period up to 27 September 1949, retaining the honorary rank of colonel afterwards.

 Personal life

 On 9 June 1903, Anderson wed Muriel Ivy Duncan of Surrey.
-The couple parented four children, including Sir Donald Forsyth Anderson and Sir Colin Skelton Anderson who followed their father into the shipping industry.
+They had four children, including Donald Forsyth Anderson and Colin Skelton Anderson who followed their father into the shipping industry.
 He died on 4 May 1952.